 - At present, the results of sperm DNA integrity testing alone do not predict pregnancy rates achieved with intercourse, IUI, or IVF and ICSI.

 - Currently, there is no proven role for routine DNA integrity testing in the evaluation of infertility.

 - Treatments for abnormal DNA integrity have not been shown to have clinical value.

 Treatment of Male Infertility

-- Hormonal Treatment with medications such as HCG and HMG (gonadotropins) injections is recommended for men with low pituitary FSH and LH levels.
-Clomiphene tablets 25-50mg every other day is sometimes advised in men with low sperm count and low testosterone levels.
+- Hormonal Treatment with medications such as HCG and HMG (gonadotropins): injections is recommended for men with low pituitary FSH and LH levels.
+Clomiphene tablets 25-50mg every other day are sometimes advised in men with low sperm count and low testosterone levels.
 Men with an elevated prolactin level can be treated with a prolactin lowering medication (bromocriptine).

 Intrauterine Insemination (IUI)

-UI is indicated for mild to moderate sperm abnormalities.
-The husband’s semen is washed with special culture media to remove dead sperm, inflammatory cells and bacteria and is then injected into the uterus utilizing a soft catheter.
-The procedure is most effective when combined with ovulation induction therapy for the wife.
-The wife is given gonadotropin hormone injections for about 10 days to stimulate the development of 2-4 eggs, improving the likelihood of fertilization after IUI.
-In Vitro Fertilization is often recommended after 3-6 unsuccessful IUI treatment cycles or in older female partners who need to consider IVF sooner because of the concern about deterioration in the quality of their eggs.
+IUI is indicated for mild to moderate sperm abnormalities.
+The semen is washed with special culture media to remove dead sperm, inflammatory cells and bacteria and is then injected into the uterus utilizing a soft catheter.
+The procedure is most effective when combined with ovulation induction therapy for the female partner.
+The woman is given gonadotropin hormone injections for about 10 days to stimulate the development of 2-4 eggs, improving the likelihood of fertilization after IUI.
+In Vitro Fertilization is often recommended after 3-6 unsuccessful IUI treatment cycles or for older female partners who are concerned about deterioration in the quality of their eggs.

 In Vitro Fertilization (IVF)